danielsaidi/website_danielsaidi/_posts/2018/2018-12-27-alamofire-objectmapper.md

 code as possible to separate libraries, which I then can use as decoupled blocks.
 For instance, I would keep my domain logic in a domain library that doesn't know anything about the app.
-I'd also keep all api logic in an api library that knows about the domain.
-In this small project, however, I will keep it simple.
-However, think of the `Api` folder as a framework, and the `auth` and `movies` folders as part of a `domain` framework.
+I'd also keep all api logic in an api library that knows about the domain, but not about the app.
+In this project, though, I will keep it simple.
+Think of the `Api` folder as a separate library, and `Auth` and `Movies` as part of a `Domain` library.

 ## Update information